mariana-oka/mariana-oka/README.md

 - 🔭 I’m currently working on deploying an intuitive NFT minting platform
 - 🌱 I’m currently learning about XR and Unity
+- 📚 I’m currently reading Behave: The Biology of Humans at Our Best and Worst
-- ⚡ Fun fact: I am obsessed with generative art
+- ⚡ Fun fact I love generative art